 In Maryland, a non-compete agreement can be used to protect trade secrets, established customer relationships and client lists, and unique services.
 It can also be used to protect and promote business goodwill.

-Is a Non-Compete Agreement Legally Enforceable in Maryland?
+Legally Enforceable in Maryland?

 For over 100 years, Maryland courts have upheld non-compete agreements.
 However, courts have scrutinized them closely to ensure they are narrowly drafted.
 Maryland courts are quite willing to overturn a non-compete agreement that places too great a geographic restriction on the ability of an employee to seek work in his field.
 An agreement of too long duration will also be overturned.